Townsend-RIT/townsend-vo3/README.md

-Project Contributors:
-Lisa Hermsen
-Rebecca Walker
-Jay Long
-Jacob Pochron
+Project Contributors: Lisa Hermsen, Rebecca Walker, Jay Long, Jacob Pochron

-Goals:
-Develop TEI schema for the transcription and encoding of a 19th c. manuscript
+Goals: Develop TEI schema for the transcription and encoding of a 19th c. manuscript